lukapopijac/real-time-image-segmentation/README.md

 node server
 ```

-If you just need to build the project and start wathcer:
+If you just need to build the project and start watcher:
 ```
 node build
 ```